-Arizona has large areas of arid desert land primarily throughout the central, southern, and western portions of the state, including the Sonoran, Chihuahuan, and Mojave deserts.
+Arizona has large areas of arid desert land primarily throughout the central, southern, and western portions of the state, including the Sonoran, Chihuahuan, and Mohave deserts.
 While Arizona has a great deal of low-lying desert landscapes, more than half of the state lies above an elevation of 4,000 feet above sea level.
 Elevation increases moving north and east to more mountainous regions, characterized by the Mogollon Rim which cuts diagonally across the state's, higher-elevation mountain region, and the Colorado Plateau, which is home to the Navajo and Hopi Tribal lands.
 Arizona has some of the world's most recognizable natural landforms, including the Grand Canyon, Painted Desert, Petrified Forest, Chiricahua National Monument, and Monument Valley.
+The state's geographic divisions can be summarized into three spaces: the Colorado Plateau, the Basin and Range Province, and the Central Highlands.
+The northeastern portion of the state is known as the Colorado Plateau, which is also made up of parts of Utah, Colorado, and New Mexico.
+The portion lying within the Arizona border largely consists of tablelands that are intermittently interrupted by mesas and plateaus, such as those found in Monument Valley.